 Total Joint Center at the Lifespan Orthopedics Institute

-Located at The Miriam Hospital, the Total Joint Center is the region’s highest volume joint replacement program with clinical and quality outcomes that rank among the best in the nation.
-Total hip replacement, knee replacement and shoulder replacement are far from just operations at our center:
+Located at The Miriam Hospital in Providence, Rhode Island, the Total Joint Center is the region’s highest volume program for total hip replacement, knee replacement and shoulder replacement procedures - with clinical and quality outcomes that rank among the best in the nation.

 A Top Orthopedic Program

 The Miriam Hospital has been named by Becker’s Hospital Review as one of 100 hospitals across the country with great orthopedic programs.
-The hospital is home to the Total Joint Center, a program of the Orthopedic Institute at The Miriam, Rhode Island, and Newport hospitals.
+The hospital is home to the Total Joint Center, a program of the Orthopedic Institute at The Miriam, Rhode Island, and Newport hospitals.“Achieving this ranking is great acknowledgment of the unprecedented integrated way The Miriam Hospital delivers total joint replacement for the hip, knee and shoulder,” said John A. Froehlich, MD, program director of the Total Joint Center.
+Learn more about the award »

 Patient Progress Survey